 Run-On Sentence: I read he reads.
 “I read” and “he reads” are two independent clauses.
 They need a conjunction and/or proper punctuation to connect them.

 Run-On Sentence: I read, he reads.
 A comma alone is not the proper punctuation to connect two independent clauses.
+This grammar error is called a comma splice, which is common in run-on sentences.

 Sentence: I read; he reads.
 These two independent clauses are connected with a semicolon.
 It’s a complete sentence.